bigcorporation/software-flow-simulator/README.txt

 The simulation models the flow of work items through a multi-stage software development process:

 1. Stages:
-   - Backlog → Develop → Test → Rework → ART → Release
+   - Backlog → Develop → Smoke Test → Test → ART → Release
 2. Resources:
-   - Developers and testers are assigned to relevant stages.
+   - Developers, business analysts, and testers are assigned to relevant stages.
 3. Work Items:
    - Items are processed sequentially through the stages.
    - Each stage has configurable duration and resource constraints.
-   - Failures can occur (e.g., 30% chance), sending items to Rework.
+   - Failures can occur in smoke testing and testing (e.g., 30% chance), sending items to Rework.

 4. Simulation Engine:
    - Built with SimPy, a discrete-event simulation framework.